 Client: Warburtons, best-selling bread makers based in Nottingham

-Warburtons were replacing an industrial gas oven in their bakery plant in Nottingham, which necessitated the decommissioning of an existing gas installation.
+The problem: Warburtons were replacing an industrial gas oven in their bakery plant in Nottingham, which necessitated the decommissioning of an existing gas installation.
 Any downtime to the bakery production was unfeasible, so shutting off the gas main was not possible.

 Due to these constraints, the plant required a line stop on three branches to form temporary in-line valves while allowing the rest of the gas main to remain live.

-Firstly, ultrasonic thickness tests were undertaken to test if welding onto the pipes would be safe.
+Our solution: Firstly, ultrasonic thickness tests were undertaken to test if welding onto the pipes would be safe.
 After the successful test, custom made 4” on 4” saddles were welded on.
 To check the integrity of the welds and valves, a pressure test of 2bar was performed.

 Upon finding no leaks, our engineers hot tapped the existing pipework to form purge points and to insert the line stopping paddles.